dlra-research-agency/defense-nlp-benchmarks/README.md

 ## About DLRA

-The [Defence Language Research Agency (DLRA)](https://dlra-research.org) is a Singapore-based research organization specializing in natural language processing for defense and intelligence applications.
+The [Defense Language Research Agency (DLRA)](https://dlra-research.org) is a Singapore-based research organization specializing in natural language processing for defense and intelligence applications.
 Founded in 2024, DLRA develops production NLP systems for threat intelligence analysis, maritime domain awareness, and automated intelligence briefing, serving defense and security partners across the Indo-Pacific region.
 For more information, visit [dlra-research.org](https://dlra-research.org) or see the organization on [GitHub](https://github.com/dlra-research).